 Challenge / Goal

-The vision of the project was to transform the parking policy from simply delivering the number of parking spaces based on existing normative numbers, to a more demand driven optimum utilizing ICT solutions to improve the user experience.
+The project vision was to transform the parking policy from simply delivering the number of parking spaces based on existing normative numbers to a more demand driven optimum, utilising ICT solutions to improve the overall user experience.

-Within the Triangulum project, an ICT based tool was developed together with a mobility dashboard.
-The ICT tool focuses on real time parking and travel guidance system, which is integrated with vehicle navigation.
+An ICT based tool was developed together with a mobility dashboard within the Triangulum Project.
+The ICT tool focuses on real time parking and a travel guidance system which is integrated in the vehicle navigation.

-Additionally, 3 large LED screens installed at strategic locations also show the real time parking information in the area.
+Additionally, three large LED screens installed at strategic locations also show the real time parking information in the area.

-The goal is to make parking reservation possible, which are based on final destination and car size.
+The goal is to make parking reservation possible, based on destination and car size.
 The functionality of detection of license plates through visual recognition cameras is used to offer functionalities such as automatic access to reserved parking lots and automatic billing.

-To improve route information for walking and biking, the so-called interactive Way-finders (3 in total) were installed at Strijp-S. These digital information signs give actual (real-time) information about walking distances and are also connected to the Park Reservation platform, which shows real-time capacity of the parking places.
-The modular setup provides for alternative sensors that can be added to the way-finder i.e.. to measure when roads are slippery because of ice.
-Already a Wi-Fi module has been added as well as observation camera’s.
+To improve route information for walking and biking, the so-called interactive Way-finders (3 in total) were installed at Strijp-S. These digital information signs give actual (real-time) information on walking distances and are further connected to the park reservation platform which shows the real-time capacity of parking places.
+The modular setup provides alternative sensors that can be added to the way-finder, i.e. to measure when roads are slippery because of ice.
+A Wi-Fi module as well as observation cameras have already been added.
 The Way-finders are connected to the fibre optics network.

-If the system knows who is moving around it provides personalized information to pedestrians, cyclists and motorized traffic.
-The screen can accommodate other relevant information such as weather forecast.
+If the system knows who is moving around, it provides personalised information for pedestrians, cyclists and motorised traffic.
+The screen can accommodate other relevant information such as the weather forecast.
 Parking lots can be rented out when not needed (Airbnb for parking).
-It collects information from several sources (e.g.cameras and barriers.)
+It collects information from several sources (e.g. cameras and barriers).

 monitor availability of parking spaces